wa0nder/Chalk/README.md

 It is created in the spirit of a 'CouchApp'* where the website files are attached to the CouchDB database and served from there.

-The updateScriptNodeJS.js file is meant to be run with NPM to upload any changed files to a local CouchDB instance.
+The updateScriptNodeJS.js file can be run with NPM to upload any changed files to a local CouchDB instance.

 *the concept of a 'CouchApp' has been officially abandoned by the CouchDB development team, see here: https://docs.couchdb.org/en/stable/ddocs/